-The combustion in the furnace of carbonate inputs to the glass manufacturing process - such as limestone - results in CO_2 emissions.
+The combustion in the furnace of carbonate inputs to the glass manufacturing process - such as limestone - results in CO2 emissions.
 Process emissions also occur during the manufacture of limestone.
+These have been calculated based on the carbonate content of the raw materials inputted into the process.